peterthorpe5/intergenic_regions/README.md

 Options:
-  -h, --help            show this help message and exit --gff, --coordinates=COORDINATE_FILE
+  -h, --help            show this help message and exit --gff=GFF_FILE        this is the full gff file  greo for gene coord does
-                        gff file of the beastie
+                        not work This will get the starts and stops based on the CDS field.
   -g GENOME_SEQUENCE, --genome=GENOME_SEQUENCE
-                        genome_sequence.fasta - this has to be the file used to generate the gene models/GFF file -f GENES_FILE, --gene_names=GENES_FILE
+                        genome_sequence.fasta - this has to be the file used to generate the gene models/GFF file -u UPSTREAM, --upstream=UPSTREAM
-                        a file with a list of gene names to get the upstream regions for
-  -u UPSTREAM, --upstream=UPSTREAM
-                        the amount of nucleotide upstream of the gene start, taking into account gene directions, to return in the outfile by default this will not return sequences of min_lenbp or less
+                        the amount of nucleotide upstream of the gene start, taking into account gene directions, to return in the outfile by default this will not return sequences of min_lenbp or less.
-  -z USER_DEFINED_GENIC, --user_defined_genic=USER_DEFINED_GENIC
-                        the number of nucleotides from within the gene to return, default is 0
   -m MIN_LEN, --min_len=MIN_LEN
                         the min length of seq to return.
-Any fragments less than this are not returned Default = 30 -o FILE, --output=FILE
+Any fragments less than this are not returned Default = 3 -z USER_DEFINED_GENIC, --user_defined_genic=USER_DEFINED_GENIC
+                        the number of nucleotides from within the gene to return, default is 0
+  -o FILE, --output=FILE
                         Output filename (fasta file)

+if -z is called another ouput file is generated.

 # note now this script takes in the full gff file and parses it for you

-more usage to come.
+This is a re write on genomeic_upstream_regions: https://github.com/peterthorpe5/public_scripts/tree/master/genomic_upstream_regions

+Why?
+A bug was found .. better to re write with tests.
+The old tool was old complicated code, needed testing.

+``unit tests``
+look in the test folder.
+run with nose tests. (pip install nose)